Lifting homotopy T-algebra maps to strict maps

-\begin{thm}{[Kuhn-Noel]} There is a $K(2)$-equivalence of $\ei$ ring spectra where $T$ is the monad whose algebras are $\ei$ ring spectra. \end{thm} \begin{proof} A consequence of the main result of \cite[Thm.~2.21]{Kuh06a} is that for any spectrum $X$ there is a natural map of $\ei$ ring spectra
+\begin{thm}{[Kuhn-Noel]} There is a $K(2)$-equivalence of $\ei$ ring spectra where $T$ is the above monad whose algebras are $\ei$ ring spectra. \end{thm} \begin{proof} A consequence of \cite[Thm.~2.21]{Kuh06a} is that for any spectrum $X$ there is a natural map of $\ei$ ring spectra